 - You ____________(make) a lot of noise.
 Can you be a little bit quieter?

 - Excuse me, I ___________________ (look) for a phone booth.
 Is there one near here?

 When to Use the Present Continuous Tense - Video Lesson

 This video English lesson explains when to use the Present Continuous Tense in English.
-The Present Continuous Tense is also called the Present Progressive Tense.
-The Present Continuous Tense can be used in a number of ways.
+It is also called the Present Progressive Tense and we can use it in a number of ways.